 Another fantastic book that is worthy the promising first book from the Folk of Air series.
 I don’t know how she does it, but Holly Black has this special writing power that lures me into feeling some kind of way one moment and feeling completely deceived the next.
 I seriously don’t know how she does it.
 But I applaud her.

 As I said in my review of The Cruel Prince, the characters remain very secretive.
-But in a way it was different from the first one.
+But in a way, it was different from the first one.
 Jude, for instance, is becoming more aware of political strategies and plays some tricks of her own too.
-So, I think what I’m trying to say, is that there has been some kind of character developement that I welcome with open arms.
+So, I think what I’m trying to say, is that there has been some kind of character development that I welcome with open arms.

-Another new aspect has fought it’s way into the second book: love.
+Another new aspect has fought its way into the second book: love.
 Both Taryn and Jude are finding themselves falling for a Faerie.
 Taryn moves a lot faster than Jude: she is, in fact, getting married.
-This brings me to another aspect I really liked: events as weddings and parties are seemlessly woven into the story, making it feel like Jude – and you as a reader – are finally finding their place in Elfhame.
+This brings me to another aspect I really liked: events as weddings and parties are seamlessly woven into the story, making it feel like Jude – and you as a reader – are finally finding their place in Elfhame.

 I enjoyed this book a lot, actually.
 Even more than the first book in the series, which, to me, is a rare phenomenon.
 I really wished somebody would take me to Elfhame.
 And as you are reading this, I’m currently reading The Queen of Nothing as fast as I can.
 And then again, and again.
 It will ruin me – I’m sure – just like it will ruin you.
 So get aboard and read this book!

 |Interested?
 Buy it here|